monkin77/LPOO-Terrarius/docs/README.md

 ## Design

-### Terrarius.Model-View-Terrarius.Controller
+### Model-View-Controller
 #### Problem in context
 We needed a way to represent the data, actions, input and interface of the game, in an organized way that separates those responsibilities.

 #### The Pattern
-For this problem, we used the **Terrarius.Model-View-Terrarius.Controller** pattern.
-This way, we stored the game data in the Terrarius.Model, the logic/rules of the game in the Terrarius.Controller and the interface in the Terrarius.Viewer.
-Additionally, we also created a package for the Terrarius.GUI since it had a different responsibility from the Terrarius.Viewer
+For this problem, we used the **Model-View-Controller** pattern.
+This way, we stored the game data in the Model, the logic/rules of the game in the Controller and the interface in the Viewer.
+Additionally, we also created a package for the GUI since it had a different responsibility from the Viewer

 #### Implementation
-To implement this pattern, we created four packages: Terrarius.Model, View, Terrarius.Controller and Terrarius.GUI.
-The implemented Terrarius.GUI uses Lanterna
+To implement this pattern, we created four packages: Model, View, Controller and GUI.
+The implemented GUI uses Lanterna

 The way they interact can be analyzed in the following diagram: